86Box/docs/usage/menubar.rst

 * **Update status bar icons:** enable the activity lights on :doc:`status bar <statusbar>` icons.
 Unchecking this option may improve emulation performance on low-end host systems.
 * **Enable Discord integration:** enable Discord Rich Presence.
 86Box shares the emulated machine's name, model and CPU with other Discord users.

-.. note:: Integration requires the Discord desktop app, running on Windows, Linux (``x86_64`` only) or macOS.
+.. note:: Integration requires the Discord desktop app, running on Windows (x64 only), Linux (``x86_64`` only) or macOS.
 Discord does not provide integration support for other operating systems / architectures or the browser app.
 Additionally, integration will not be available on Windows if the included ``discord_game_sdk.dll`` file is missing from the 86Box directory.

   .. _take-screenshot: